AntixK/PyTorch-VAE/README.md

     .
     .

+data_params:
+  data_path: "<path to the celebA dataset>"
+  train_batch_size: 64 # Better to have a square number
+  val_batch_size:  64
+  patch_size: 64  # Models are designed to work for this size
+  num_workers: 4

 exp_params:
-  data_path: "<path to the celebA dataset>"
-  img_size: 64    # Models are designed to work for this size
-  batch_size: 64  # Better to have a square number
+  manual_seed: 1265
   LR: 0.005
   weight_decay:
     .         # Other arguments required for training, like scheduler etc.